metagenomics/metagenomics-tk/docs/modules/annotation.md

 Diamond and KeGGFromDiamond need a specific diamond and kegg database as input.
 See [database section](##-Database-input-configuration) for possible download strategies.
-The compressed kegg database must be a tar.gz file and the diamond file must gzipped.
+The compressed kegg database must be a tar.gz file and the diamond file must be gzipped.

 ## Output